 What’s one trend that really excites you?

-A trend I’m paying close attention to right now is BIG DATA.
+A trend I’m paying close attention to right now is BIG DATA and AI (they go hand in hand).
 I think it’s the biggest market coming down the pipe and fortunes will be won / lost in this area.
 In fact, research has shown that BIG DATA will surpass total IT spending in the near future.
 It’s expected to grow into a $70 billion dollar market.
 I’m placing my bets on the securing of BIG DATA and creating the new tools to analyze the data.

 What was the worst job you ever had and what did you learn from it?